aridjayarecipes/cutesrecipes.web.app/content/post/2022-simple-way-to-make-award-winning-flounder-fillet.md

 recipeinstructions:
 - "Fillet fish as best as you can, you can get 2 fillets per side"
 - "Make sure you skin the fish afterwards"
-- "Wash thoroughly, let drain and season with salt & pepper"
+- "Wash thoroughly, let drain and season with salt &amp; pepper"
 - "Mix Italian breadcrumbs with panko"
 - "Place fillets on large platter, beat eggs and pour on top of fillets and coat thoroughly.
 One by one coat with breadcrumb mix and fry on med high for 5 min on each side.
 Enjoy with steamed mixed vegetables"
 - "It is one of the most delicious fish I have ever eaten in my life"